jgriffi/Wordle/README.md

 # projectwordle

-Can we solve Wordle with simple `heuristics`?
+Can we solve Wordle with simple heuristics?

 ## Overview